qiushiyan/math-foundations/docs/matrix-algebra.md

 - Add a multiple of one row to another row has **no** effect on determinant

+Note that all row operations don't change whether or not a determinant is 0, only change it by a non-zero factor or change its sign.

 The first two effects can be easily understood in connection with geometric meaning of determinant.
-As for the third one, let us represent A with row vectors
+What third property means is illustrated by the following example.
+Represent $B$ and $C$ with row vectors

 $$
-|A| =
+B =
-\begin{vmatrix}
+\begin{bmatrix}
 a_1^T \\
 \vdots \\
 a_i^T \\